dired-ufla/brcli/README.md

 ## Release notes
 * v1.1 - it is mandatory to inform the destination folder.
 * v1.0 - the restore feature is available.
+* v0.2 - allows the admin to backup all courses of a specific category.
+* v0.1 - initial version.